Welcome week: Tuesday 28 September to Friday 1 October 2021

 - Careers: how to get your ideal job

 There are lots of opportunities available to you during your MSc.
-Getting involved in extracurricular activities enhances your CV and helps you get the most out of your degree.
+Getting involved in extracurricular activities enhances your experiences, enriches your CV and helps you get the most out of your degree.
 Some activities may vary depending on availability and health and safety risk assessment.